icetbr/vscode-theme-minimalist/README.md

 ## Misc: light vs dark

-While ultimatedly this is a matter of preference, if you wnat to bring science to the mix:
+While ultimately this is a matter of preference, if you want to bring science to the mix:
-- studies have shown no differences between light/dark colors for eye confort
+- studies have shown no differences between light/dark colors for eye comfort
 - what DOES make a difference is context switching
-  - If you go from a dark background to a light background too fast (alt + tab google, for instance), your pupils will have to dilate to adapt to the new background, making your eyes tired faster
+  - If you go from a dark background to a light background too fast (`alt + tab Google`, for instance), your pupils will have to dilate to adapt to the new background, making your eyes tired faster
-- use f.lux or similar blue light filtering for better eye confort!
+- use f.lux or similar blue light filtering software